keymetrics/doc-pm2/en/runtime/guide/process-management.md

 PM2 is a process kept in the background, a daemon, that takes care of all your running processes.

-We'll learn how to manage process with PM2 and discover a key concept : the process list.
+We'll learn how to manage process with PM2 and discover a key concept: the process list.

 ## The process list